How to grow penstemons

 Where to grow penstemons

-Border penstemons are perfect for growing in the middle of a mixed border.
-They do best in a fertile, reasonably moist soil that is free-draining.
-Full sun or light shade is ideal.
+Penstemons are perfect for growing in the middle of a mixed border.
+They do best in a fertile, reasonably moist, free-draining soil.
+A position in full sun or light shade is ideal.

 How to plant penstemons

-Plant penstemons in spring so that new plants get a foothold before having to face the winter.
-Stems are strong so it's only in very exposed gardens that plant supports will be required.
+Plant penstemons in spring so that new plants become established before having to face the winter.
+The stems are strong, so it's only in very exposed gardens that plant supports will be required.

 How to propagate penstemons

 Take penstemon cuttings from late summer to early autumn.
 Select soft growth without a flower.
-Cut each cutting back to below a leaf joint and remove the lower penstemon leaves.
+Take each cutting back to below a leaf joint and remove the lower leaves.
 More than one cutting can be put into a pot of cutting compost as long as the leaves don’t touch.

-Watch as Monty Don demonstrates how to take penstemon cuttings, in this clip from Gardeners' World:
+Watch the video below to see Monty Don demonstrate how to take penstemon cuttings, in this clip from BBC Gardeners' World:

 Place your penstemon cuttings in a sheltered spot in the garden or a cold frame.
-All being well they'll be ready to plant out the following May.
+They should be ready to plant out the following May.

 Growing penstemons: problem solving